 Discover Samba and Brazil this winter!
 Samba in Rio is a pioneering new course that will introduce you to Brazilian culture in Rio de Janeiro, using samba—Brazil’s most characteristic music and dance—as a prism through which to better understand what makes Brazil unique.
-While in Brazil, we will immerse ourselves in the local culture by visiting samba schools, taking samba percussion and dance workshops, and attending a soccer game in Maracanã stadium.
+While in Brazil, we will immerse ourselves in the local culture by visiting samba schools and taking samba percussion and dance workshops.
 You will learn some samba rhythmic patterns and how to play on typical samba batería (drum section) instruments such as surdo, caixa, repinique, and tamborim, as taught by one of the top samba school batería directors in Rio Carnaval.
 This course will also teach you ethnographic techniques in an effort to experience Rio from a rich variety of angles.

 This is course is ideal for music and theater students but open to students from any major with a desire to learn about Samba.

 Day 1: Afternoon: Board Concord Trailways bus to Logan Airport

 Day 2: Morning: Arrive in Rio; orient ourselves with the neighborhood where we'll be staying.

 Late afternoon: Welcome dinner at a churrascaria (Brazilian steak house)

 Day 3: Morning: Lecture on Samba's role as national music cultural significance of carnival.

 Day 4: Morning: Visit Christ statue in morning; lecture on importance of religion in Brazilian life.

 Evening: Visit Lagoa neighborhood; Informal discussion about class in Brazilian Society.